julelang/manual/src/common-concepts/control-flow/match-statement.md

 # Match Statements
 If you need to make a selection and run an algorithm based on that selection, `match` is a good choice.
 The operator `|` is used for each case.
-For a block to be executed if not exist any match, don't give any expression to one case, aka default case.
-The default case should be last case.
+For a block to be executed if not exist any match, don't give any expression to one case, aka the default case.
+The default case should be the last case.

 **Syntax**
 ```jule